 The Public Health Reference Laboratory (PHRL) at the VA Palo Alto and commercial laboratories provide resistance genotyping of the HCV NS3/4A and NS5A genes for Veteran patients.
 These tests determine the presence of known drug resistance-conferring mutations in the NS3/4A and/or NS5A genes of plasma-derived virus by RT-PCR and population-based sequencing methods.
 The information from these tests can be used to determine the best drug choices for selecting a treatment regimen for a given patient.
-The decision to request resistance genotyping on one or both genes depends on genotype, the known prevalence of baseline (naturally occurring) resistance mutations, treatment history, and projected drug options for a given patient (see Table 5, "Recommendations for Performing Pre-Treatment RAS Testing").
+The decision to request resistance genotyping on one or both genes depends on genotype, the known prevalence of baseline (naturally occurring) resistance mutations, treatment history, and projected drug options for a given patient (Table 6.
+Pre-Treatment NS5A RAS Testing for Select Regimens).

-Please note that PHRL will perform resistance genotyping only on gene-genotype combinations for which there are FDA-approved drug classes (e.g., there are no NS3/4A PIs that are FDA approved for GT3, thus, NS3/4A resistance genotyping for HCV GT3 will not be performed).
-In addition, resistance interpretations will be provided only for drugs that are FDA approved for a given genotype (e.g., resistance genotyping of the NS5A gene will be performed in HCV GT3 patients for DCV and VEL [FDA-approved indications]).
+Please note that PHRL will perform resistance genotyping only on gene-genotype combinations for which there are FDA-approved drug classes.
+In addition, resistance interpretations will be provided only for drugs that are FDA approved for a given genotype (e.g., resistance genotyping of the NS5A gene will be performed in HCV GT3 patients for VEL [FDA-approved indication]).